 An estate or trust can use December 31 as its tax year end date, or it can use any other month as long as that first year does not cover more than 12 months.

-Visit the IRS forms webpage for the most recent version of Form 1041.
-Historical versions of the form can be found on the prior year products web page.
-These rules apply only to federal taxation.
+Keep in mind that these rules apply only to federal taxation.
 States have their procedures and laws, so check with a local accountant or tax attorney to find out if your estate or trust must pay income taxes at the state level as well.

-NOTE: Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
-The information contained in this article is not intended as tax advice and is not a substitute for tax advice.
+Note: Tax laws change periodically and you should always consult with a tax professional for the most up-to-date advice.
+The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.